sydniepittman/sysadmin-server-setup/README.md

 - Configures system timezone and hostname
 - Enables the UFW firewall with SSH access

+---

+### `secure-server.sh` – Security Hardening Script

+This script strengthens the security posture of a newly provisioned Ubuntu server by:

+- Installing and configuring Fail2Ban to monitor SSH login attempts and block brute-force attacks
+- Disabling root login over SSH, reducing risk of privilege abuse
+-  Prepares the server for changing the default SSH port, helping obscure the attack surface
+- Restarting SSH and Fail2Ban services to apply the security changes

+---

+### Why Fail2Ban

+Fail2Ban is a lightweight and highly effective intrusion prevention tool.
+It scans system logs for suspicious behavior — like repeated failed login attempts — and temporarily bans offending IPs using the system firewall.

+This provides **real-time protection** from bots and attackers who try to brute-force their way into your server via SSH.

+I configured it to:

+- Monitor SSH activity via the `sshd` jail
+- Ban IPs for 1 hour after 5 failed login attempts
+- Automatically log and block threats without manual intervention

+Fail2Ban is ideal for cloud environments like AWS EC2, where SSH is often the only open port and a primary vector for attack.

 ### Author
 Sydnie Pittman — aspiring SysAdmin